 Run it in TerraNova →Four OEMs dominate the supply side of the CAFE-III credit market under base-case assumptions: Tata, MG-JSW, BYD, and Volvo.
 Tata is in a league of its own on absolute volume.

-Tata sits at 11.6% BEV mix in FY26 across Nexon EV, Punch EV, Tiago EV, Tigor EV, and an expanding portfolio (Sierra EV in FY28, Avinya 1 in FY29, Curvv EV, Harrier EV).
-At its public guidance of 30% BEV by FY30, the super-credit math on its 550-600K-unit base produces around 60 million g-units of cumulative surplus over the FY28-FY32 block.
-At the BEE floor of ₹2,500/g-unit, that is roughly ₹15,000 Cr of nominal credit value.
-In the base case, ~80% of it gets banked rather than realised because supply outstrips demand — this is the ‘scrip nobody wants' problem (Part 6).
+Tata sits at ~14% BEV mix in FY26 (85,405 BEVs across Nexon EV, Punch EV, Tiago EV, Tigor EV, Curvv EV and Harrier EV), with the pipeline expanding (Sierra EV, Avinya).
+At its public guidance of 30% BEV by FY30, the super-credit math on its ~610K-unit base produces the industry's largest cumulative surplus over the FY28-FY32 block — nominally a multi-thousand-crore position at the BEE floor on our model.
+In the base case, most of it gets banked rather than realised because supply outstrips demand — this is the ‘scrip nobody wants' problem (Part 6).

-Mercedes, BMW, Audi, Skoda-VW collectively represent ~135K units but the highest per-unit CO2 readings in the market.
-Mercedes at −18.5 g margin and Skoda-VW at −12.3 g are structurally short under CAFE-III.
+Mercedes, BMW, Audi, Skoda-VW collectively represent ~150K units but the highest per-unit CO2 readings in the market.
+On our model, Mercedes and Skoda-VW run the deepest directional deficits of the group under CAFE 2027 (specific margins are platform outputs, not published here).
 Their lobbying push is for pooling provisions (VW Group netting Audi + Skoda + VW) and for relief on the mass-curve.
 Without pooling, all four are net buyers at ceiling-adjacent prices.

 A few OEMs sit in a structurally awkward place: too large to ignore, too small to invest in a domestic BEV platform, with a model strategy that does not match the multiplier stack.
 Honda is the canonical example.

 Honda Cars India runs an e:HEV-only strategy through 2027 with no BEV in the India lineup.
-The 2.0× SHEV multiplier helps but does not close a 9.5 g gap on 88,000 units.
+The 2.0× SHEV multiplier helps but does not close the gap on its ~61,000-unit FY26 base.
 Honda is likely to pay penalty rather than buy enough credits to fill the gap, unless e:N1/e:N2 imports arrive faster than currently guided.
-The exposure is bounded (~₹600 Cr over five years) but real.
+The exposure is bounded by Honda's small volume, but it is real.

 Public BEV-ramp guidance varies sharply by OEM.
 Below is what each maker has said in investor calls, FY26 materials, or partnership announcements.
 These are guidance figures, not regulatory commitments.